 Bonus (Bad) Writing Habits

-When you think about what it takes to be a successful writer, you might focus on technical writing elements—the ways good writers use commas, for instance, or adverbs, or paragraph breaks.
+When you think about what it takes to be a successful writer, you might focus on technical writing skills—the ways good writers use commas, for instance, or adverbs, or paragraph breaks.

 But here's the thing: mastering these technical aspects will make you a better writer—but only if you actually write.